AlectoTheFirst/xcfg/README.md

-# Universal Configuration Engine (UCE)
+# xcfg (Universal Configuration Engine)

-UCE is a translation and orchestration layer between intent-driven frontends (e.g., ServiceNow) and heterogeneous network backends (e.g., Check Point MDS, VMware/VeloCloud VCO, Zscaler, Nautobot, Infrahub, or other domain orchestrators).
+xcfg is a translation and orchestration layer between intent-driven frontends (e.g., ServiceNow) and heterogeneous network backends (e.g., Check Point MDS, VMware/VeloCloud VCO, Zscaler, Nautobot, Infrahub, or other domain orchestrators).

 The engine accepts a stable **intent envelope** from callers, validates/normalizes it, translates it into one or more backend-specific tasks, executes those tasks either statelessly or with durable state, and exposes full auditability, traceability, and monitoring.